parvezhussain/kickstart/Configuring Network.md

 ##### Test Connectivity

 From your laptop using putty, ssh to the server using the ipaddress 192.168.56.10.
-You should be able to login.
+You should be able to login. <br>
 Your inbound traffic to the VM is working <br>

 After you login to the VM though putty,  ping www.google.com .
-You should get ping response.
+You should get ping response. <br>
 Your outbound traffic is working. <br>

 Congratulation!!
 Your VM is ready.